-At the mini love bomb I attended a couple of weeks ago, a woman named Susan identified herself as an extreme optimist.
+At the mini love bomb I attended years ago, a woman named Susan identified herself as an extreme optimist.
 I was instantly envious.
 Although I am three-quarters filled with optimism and gratitude, I still wish I were a person for whom a smile is my natural expression.
 Susan had that quality.

 She told a story in which she and her partner were out riding their bikes when it began to rain.
 She was riding behind her partner as they hustled to get home when she yelled out, “You know what’s great about this?”, and before she could continue, her partner turned to her and said, “You know what’s great about you?
 THAT!”